chensiyingcrystal/My-homework-and-project---cs-61a/README.md

 # My-homework-and-project---cs-61a
-This is a record and a note for my study in CS 61a, an online Python course by the University of Berkeley
+This is a record and a note for my study in CS 61a, an online Python course by the University of Berkeley CS 61A: Structure and Interpretation of Computer Programs